mariusz96/uri-generation/README.md

     || bindingSource.CanAcceptDataFrom(BindingSource.Query)
     || bindingSource.CanAcceptDataFrom(BindingSource.Path);
 ```
-You pass null or default(T) to excluded action parameters when calling IUriGenerator.GetUriByExpression or a similar method.
+You should pass null or default(T) to excluded action parameters when calling IUriGenerator.GetUriByExpression or a similar method.

 For more information on binding sources, see ASP.NET Core documentation.